uday96/EVA4-TSAI/S15/README.md

     a2 = (thresh < 1.25 ** 2).float().mean()
     a3 = (thresh < 1.25 ** 3).float().mean()

+Testing or validation file: [https://github.com/uday96/EVA4-TSAI/blob/master/S15/test.py](https://github.com/uday96/EVA4-TSAI/blob/master/S15/test.py)

 ### Training and Validation

 The model was first trained on smaller resolutions of `64x64` first.
-Then trained on `128x128` and finally on `224x224`.
+Then trained on `128x128` and finally on `224x224`for faster convergence.

 Since there are storage and compute restrictions on colab, I was not able to use large batch sizes for higher resolutions and this in turn was increasing the time taken per epoch.
 To handle this, I was saving the predictions and model after a chunk of batches to be able to monitor the progress while running for a small number of epochs.
 Using the saved model, I could again load it and continue training the model.